* New measures weighted to spending cuts

 By Andrei Khalip

-Trade unions declared opposition to spending cuts and met to decide their response, holding out the possibility of a general strike.
-Strikes, however, have won little support so far in an economic crisis now also hitting hard at Ireland and neighbouring Spain.
+Trade unions declared opposition to spending cuts and held out the possibility of a general strike.
+Such actions have won little support so far in a debt crisis now also hitting hard at Ireland and Spain; but the austerity measures may cut deep.

-Prime Minister Jose Socrates announced late on Wednesday cuts of 5 percent in civil servant wages and increases in taxes, hoping to save 5.1 billion euros ($6.93 billion) next year.
+Prime Minister Jose Socrates, who relies on opposition support to get a budget approved, announced late on Wednesday cuts of 5 percent in civil servant wages and increases in taxes, hoping to save 5.1 billion euros ($6.93 billion) next year.

-The measures helped soothe investor nerves on Thursday, with Portuguese bond spreads versus German bunds falling after hitting euro lifetime highs earlier in the week on growing worries over the budget deficit.
+The measures helped soothe investor nerves, with Portuguese bond spreads versus German bunds falling after hitting euro lifetime highs earlier in the week.
 The spread fell 10 basis points to 422 basis points early Thursday.

 For Take a Look on European debt crisis click [nLDE68T0MG]